Summary

 It should be noted that the rate of hospitalisations over the past few years may have been affected by the COVID‑19 pandemic.

-This figure shows that the hospitalisation rates for musculoskeletal conditions were consistently higher for females compared to males.
+This figure shows that the hospitalisation rates for musculoskeletal conditions were consistently higher for females compared with males.

 Data limitations